aduvenhage/ais-decoder/README.md

 c++ -shared ais_decoder_wrap.o -lpython -lais_decoder -o _ais_decoder.so
 ```

+Make sure you use the correct python lib for the version you will be working with.

 ## Import and use python module (WIP)
 In python do the following to test: